glfw/glfw/README.md

    (#1462,#1528)
  - [X11] Bugfix: Decorations could not be enabled after window creation (#1566)
  - [X11] Bugfix: Content scale fallback value could be inconsistent (#1578)
+ - [X11] Bugfix: `glfwMaximizeWindow` had no effect on hidden windows
  - [Wayland] Bugfix: The `GLFW_HAND_CURSOR` shape used the wrong image (#1432)
  - [Wayland] Bugfix: `CLOCK_MONOTONIC` was not correctly enabled
  - [POSIX] Bugfix: `CLOCK_MONOTONIC` was not correctly tested for or enabled